This topic explains how to create new or modify existing Classify views in FotoStation.

 A Classify view is a column view that lets you change the Classify state of files (the content of a particular metadata field) by dragging and dropping them from one column to another.
 When you move a file from one column to another, FotoStation changes the value of the Classify state field.
 By assigning labels to the values (ranging from 00 to 31), you can make meaningful classifications to help you sort your files.

 FotoStation comes with two Classify views as standard: Basic and Refined.
 These views can be used just as they are.
 You can also create your own classify view using your own custom labels, as described below.

 Creating a Classify view

 New classes (labels) appear in the Available classification list and can be selected and moved to the Selected classification items list using the blue right-arrow.
 That way, the classification is included as a separate column in the view.
-The screenshot below shows the newly created Pending classification included in the view.
+The example below shows the newly created Pending classification included in the view.

-Note: Each classify view can hold a maximum of 10 columns.
+Note: Each Classify view can hold a maximum of 10 columns.

 Disabling the Classify view